Most Forgiving Irons 2026 – Tested by a 6-Handicap Golfer

 Ping G440 Irons

-The Ping G440 irons are solid performers for 12+ handicaps at ~$128/club, offering reliable forgiveness and distance at a competitive pric
+The Ping G440 irons are solid performers for 12+ handicaps at ~$128/club (Forgiving enough for beginners), offering reliable forgiveness and distance at a competitive price.

 Recommended